KSDunne/statement_beauty/README.md

 ### Logo and navigation bar

+A responsive navigation bar is in place.
+Concentrating on 'mobile first' design, the navigation bar incorporates a clickable burger icon with a drop down menu on mobile.
+There is a burger icon at tablet size too but when moving to monitor size the burger disappears and a navigation bar appears with options to navigate to pages; 'Blog' which is essentially the home page, 'About' or 'Book Makeover'.
+There is a clickable brand logo for all screen sizes that loads the blog page.

 ### A list of blog posts

+Individual blog posts are displayed under one another on mobile screens.
+On tablet screens there are 3 blog posts displayed in a row and 6 on a page, with the option to use a next and previous button.
+Large laptop screens and monitor screens have the same layout as tablet size only the pictures are bigger.

 ### See an individual blog post in detail

+When a blog title or exerpt is clicked the post detail html is rendered displaying the same hero image that is on all pages, but also a mast head underneath the hero image with the blog title and an image that has been uploaded by a superuser.
+Underneath this the blog text can be seen.
+Underneat the blog text is a comment count, comments section and a form to add your own comment if you are a logged in user.

 ### About page

+The user does not need to be logged in to view the about page.
+Here there is the hero image at the top.
+Then the div that tells the user whether they are logged in or not.
+Followed by; a portrait of the business owner, the about title and the about content.
+Underneath this is a collaboration form targeted at beauty professionals that would like to collaborate on blog posts or offer their services for our makeovers.

 ### Collaboration request form